- Compare material versus nonmaterial culture

 Living up to a culture’s values can be difficult.
 It’s easy to value good health, but it’s hard to quit smoking.
 Marital monogamy is valued, but many spouses engage in infidelity.
 Cultural diversity and equal opportunities for all people are valued in the United States, yet the country’s highest political offices have been dominated by white men.

-Values often suggest how people should behave, but they don’t accurately reflect how people do behave.
+Values often suggest how people should behave, but they don’t accurately reflect how people actually do behave.
 Values portray an ideal culture, the standards society would like to embrace and live up to.
 But ideal culture differs from real culture, the way society actually is, based on what occurs and exists.
 In an ideal culture, there would be no traffic accidents, murders, poverty, or racial tension.
 But in real culture, police officers, lawmakers, educators, and social workers constantly strive to prevent or repair those accidents, crimes, and injustices.
 American teenagers are encouraged to value celibacy.
 However, the number of unplanned pregnancies among teens reveals that not only is the ideal hard to live up to, but the value alone is not enough to spare teenagers the potential consequences of having sex.

 When people go against a society’s values, they are punished.
 A boy who shoves an elderly woman aside to board the bus first may receive frowns or even a scolding from other passengers.
 A business manager who drives away customers will likely be fired.
 Breaking norms and rejecting values can lead to cultural sanctions such as earning a negative label—lazy, no-good bum—or to legal sanctions, such as traffic tickets, fines, or imprisonment.